mateusdtakayama/applied-ai-health-rag/README.md

 1. Download health education content from MedlinePlus
 2. Convert HTML documents to Markdown format
 3. Split documents into chunks for RAG processing
-4. Prepare structured data for vector database ingestion
+4. Ingest chunks into ChromaDB vector store with OpenAI embeddings

 ## 🏗️ Project Structure